cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## No Consequences OnTimeout

 A timeout will have no consequences in our scenario.
-The order book will not be acknowledged
+The order book will not be acknowledged.